-NOTE: Other sites in the east bank include the Luxor Museum and the Mummification Museum.
+NOTE: Other sites on the east bank include the Luxor Museum and the Mummification Museum.

 West Bank Travel Guide

 Visiting the West Bank in Luxor is incredible!
 There are over a dozen temples to explore.
 The Valley of the Kings is unlike any other tombs in the world.
-Expect to visit at most 4 to 5 temples/sites in one day.
+Expect to visit at most 4- 5 temples/sites in one day.

 Ticket Office in the West Bank

-The ticket office for most sites in the west bank is 1.8 miles from the ferry next to the Temple of Medinat Habu at the office of the Antiquities Inspectorate.
+The ticket office for most sites on the west bank is 1.8 miles from the ferry.
+It is next to the Temple of Medinat Habu at the office of the Antiquities Inspectorate.

-Medinat Habu and the Colossi of Memnon are both walking distance from the office so these are good sites to start or to finish the day.
+Medinat Habu and the Colossi of Memnon are both within walking distance from the office, so these are good sites to start or to finish the day.

 The Valley of the Kings and Hatshepsut Temple tickets must be purchased onsite.

 How to Visit Luxor Temples on the West Bank